 This helps a lot when your employees aren’t comfortable on camera.
 They can talk to someone instead of a lens.

-When you schedule this shoot, make a list of predetermined questions and share them with your team.
-This will help them plan what to say and get the most out of their interview.
+A videographer scheduling a shoot for an employee bio video should make a list of predetermined questions that they can share with the team.
+This will help everyone be ready to get the most out of their interview.

-There are three main segments to this kind of video:
+There are three main topics to cover in this kind of video:

-First, you can have them explain their role.
+First, they should explain their role.
 Titles can be confusing, especially to people outside the organization.

 To get the most out of this question, you can ask questions like:

 What are the problems you help clients solve?

 How long have you been in this position?

 These questions establish both the mechanical aspects of the job and establish credibility.